 Vice-President was a position that was created in about 1984.
 It was described as a “learn about how the Club functions” job; the person in this position helped the President, later the Board of Directors, to do anything that needed to be done.
 Over the intervening years, this position has been unfilled quite often.

 The Club has recently decided to incorporate another “official” position, Club Photographer, into the organizational structure.
 Currently this position is filled by JoAnn Norris.

 Another entity within the Club is the Advisory Committee.
-Its current makeup consists of Arnie Serotsky, Steve Effron, Ed Hartmann, and Clay Morrissey.
+Its current makeup consists of Clay Morrissey (Chair), Steve Effron, Ed Hartmann and Arnie Serotsky.
 It was created in the 3rd decade of the Club’s existence, and helps the Board of Directors by searching for speaker candidates and venues, as well as other minor responsibilities.
 Its members are recruited and appointed by the Board of Directors.

 Arnie Serotsky also created the Club’s website (IWAGY.org) and, with Joe DiDonato, helps to maintain it.

 Although not an elected position, the Club would be helpless without event coordinators.
 These people, oftentimes including officers, Advisory Committee members, etc., organize ALL the details for each event.
 This includes contacting and securing an agreement with a guest speaker, booking a venue, writing up the salient points for the event invitation, and follow-through with the list of reservations (sometimes the Treasurer accepts reservations), managing reservations to attempt to assure that the event breaks even financially, etc. Seating is also managed by the coordinator if required.
 In the current era the event coordinator is also involved with planning for food to accompany the tasting, and sometimes the acquisition of the necessary wines in the necessary quantities.